sormuras/jigsaw-quick-start/README.md

 ## Back to Basics

-[Back to Basics](b0) or use command-line tools as primitives and express logic in Java.
+Use command-line tools as primitives and express logic in Java programs.

 Create a Java program for each action:
 ```